 - b) Wait 24 hours and call her back to see if she has changed her mind - c) Tell your news editor that the woman has made it clear that she does not want to be contacted - 14) Some of the clauses of the Editors' Code have a public interest exception.
-Do any of these apply? - a) A free press demands freedom for it to write what it likes providing it does not break the law - b) Disclosing a miscarriage of justice - c) Protecting public health or safety
+Do any of these apply?
+(Choose as many as you think correct.) - a) A free press demands freedom for it to write what it likes providing it does not break the law - b) Disclosing a miscarriage of justice - c) Protecting public health or safety